SKEPTICISM – RICHARD H. POPKIN

 to have lived through his own personal skeptical crisis as ho wrote his A Treatise

+of Human Nature.
 Hume sometimes held a most extreme skeptical position,

 going at least as far as Bayle in questioning even the knowledge claims of